Shopify VS Woocommerce: Which ecommerce platform is th best?

-Although it can be a challenge, it's incredibly important to choose an ecommerce platform that is right for your business to avoid long term migration costs or poor performance.
-We might be a little biased as a Shopify partner and specialist - however we've built multiple Woocommerce stores prior to becoming a Shopify agency.
-So from a team that have delivered both Shopify and Woocommerce websites, here is our comparison of Shopify vs Woocommerce.
+Although it can be a challenge, it's incredibly important to choose an ecommerce platform that is right for your business to avoid long-term migration costs or poor performance.
+We might be a little biased as a Shopify partner and specialist - however, we've built multiple Woocommerce stores before becoming a

 Shopify & Shopify Plus

-Shopify is a complete ecommerce service and platform which has a business covered at almost every element of an ecommerce store.
-Shopify allows businesses to sell online with outstanding order / customer management and features that keep your customers coming back.
-Shopify merchants have access to thousands of trusted third-party apps - from the Shopify app store.
-The capabilities of Shopify are continually developing by a network of expert technology partners.
-Shopify acts a complete solution; from hosting and security to day-to-day management for your business.
-Although Shopify does attract a monthly membership fee, you won't be disappointed with features, power or support.
+Shopify, originally founded in Canada in 2006, is a complete ecommerce service and platform which has a business that covers almost every element of an ecommerce store.
+Shopify allows businesses to sell online with outstanding order/customer management and features that keep your customers coming back.
+Shopify merchants have access to thousands of trusted third-party apps - from the

 If you are interested in learning more about Shopify - read our article here.